Skip to main content

 Guided Experiential Capstone Project

 Teams of 3-5 students participate in a structured research-to-practice experience to solve a policy or business problem that a government agency or business faces.
 Supervised by a professional advisor, participating students have the chance to work with actual data from the selected fields, develop data-driven policy options or business strategies, and deliver an on-site presentation of recommendations to government officials or business executives.
-Choose from a wide range of projects from 4 content areas, receive a blend of lectures, guest speakers, discussions, and complete with an intensive site visit of an organization located in the U.S. for an exceptional learning experience.
+Choose from a wide range of projects from 3 content areas (management consulting, applied data science in AI, and applied public finance), receive a blend of lectures, guest speakers, discussions, and complete with an intensive site visit of an organization located in the U.S. for an exceptional learning experience.
 Typically, this experience includes a 3-day travel component and an associated program fee.

 Management Consulting Capstone: In this 10-week capstone experience, students are organized into teams of 4-6 and cast into the role of management consultants to advise businesses executives on issues ranging from talent acquisition and retention, regulation compliance, marketing, and strategic planning.
 Students will simulate a consulting engagement by developing a statement of work and analytical approach, facilitating meetings with different stakeholders, managing client expectations, and presenting final business recommendations to the client on-site.